 - Goal Setting and Habit formation

-As a lifestyle transformation coach, Lisa has developed expertise in areas such as relationships, parenting, habit transformation, motivation, organisational and corporate consulting and potential actualisation.
+As a lifestyle transformation coach, NLP practitioner and mindfulness practitioner, Lisa has developed expertise in areas such as self love and body relationship, parenting, habit transformation, motivation and potential actualisation.

 - Naturopath Diploma, Centre of Excellence